onap/modeling-modelspec/docs/ONAP release 1 spec/im/service-im.rst

 Scope
 -----

-The scope of the present document is to describe the SD Information Model Specification.
+The scope of the present document is to describe the Service Descriptor Information Model Specification.

 Terms, Definitions and Abbreviations
 ------------------------------------